 This research also relies on violence information provided by two newspaper blogs.
-Plantão de Polícia12 from Meia Hora newspaper, and Casos de Polícia13 from Extra are to our knowledge the two best sources of information about daily violence in Rio de Janeiro's poor areas.
-We extracted from these blogs the news we transcribed in the Institutional Background section and in the appendix.
+Plantão de Polícia12 from Meia Hora newspaper and Casos de Polícia13 from Extra are to our knowledge the two best information sources of daily violence in Rio de Janeiro's poor areas.
+We extracted from these blogs the news we transcribed in the Institutional Background section and in the annex.
 We also used the information provided by these blogs in order to check whether Disque-Denúncia provides a good picture of drug gangs conflicts.